Buying real estate in Ghana?

 Can a foreign-owned company buy property in Ghana?

-Some Americans do use company structures (similar to LLCs) to hold property in Ghana, typically for estate planning, joint ownership, or rental business purposes, but for a simple personal home purchase it usually adds unnecessary complexity.
+Some Americans do use company structures (similar to an LLC) to hold property in Ghana, typically for estate planning, joint ownership, or rental business purposes, but it is not the common or default route for someone simply buying one home to live in.

 Thinking of buying real estate in Ghana?